Capitol attack will spur broad crackdown on domestic extremists

 Some analysts have suggested that the United States could try to pass a law that criminalizes support of certain domestic organizations.
 Doing so, though, would probably draw legal challenges.
 And many far-right organizations that have demonstrated a propensity for violence are so loosely organized that they might not meet the criteria for an official designation.

-“We really do want to be very careful about criminalizing ideologies, no mater how poisonous and awful,” said David Kris, a former senior Justice Department official and the founder of Culper Partners, a consulting firm.
+“We really do want to be very careful about criminalizing ideologies, no matter how poisonous and awful,” said David Kris, a former senior Justice Department official and the founder of Culper Partners, a consulting firm.
 “You’re entitled to have an opinion and entitled to express that opinion no matter how noxious.
 But when you cross the line from having or expressing an ideology to acting on it in ways that are violent, you’ve crossed the line.”

 Neumann said the government should formally study the issue, and focus on public education to help dispel debunked claims — like those promulgated by QAnon, an extremist ideology that the FBI has deemed a domestic terrorism threat — that have enthralled Trump supporters.
 Charging and publicly describing the evidence against those who participated in the riot will help, Neumann said, but she asserted that Republicans must take responsibility for their role in stoking the attack.